oderby/owenderby.com/content/blog/panoramas.md

 in.
 Turns out, it's not very difficult to go from n00b to novice, and it's even easier to take a lot of photos...but that's a story for another day.

+{{< figure src="/img/panos/DSC_0061 - DSC_0064_med.jpg" link="/img/panos/DSC_0061 - DSC_0064.jpg" width="100%"
+ caption="Train passing through the valley below." >}}

-One of the challenges I (unwittingly) set for myself was creating panoramas.
+One of the challenges I (unwittingly) set for myself was creating panoramas, like the one above.
 It seems straightforward in theory - take a series of overlapping photos and then combine them using software.
 Afterall, most modern smart phones have panorama modes built into their camera apps.
 However, as I soon learned, it can very easily turn into a deep, interesting ~~trap~~rabbit hole of techniques and details, both on the photo-taking and post-processing side.

 This post is a summary of my findings from figuring out how to create panoramas from individual photos, and then uploading them to Facebook